cilium/cilium/Documentation/architecture.rst

-Cilium loadbalancer acts on the same principles as kube-proxy, it watches for services addition or removal, but instead of doing the enforcement on the iptables, it updates bpf maps entries on each node.
+Cilium loadbalancer acts on the same principles as kube-proxy, it watches for services addition or removal, but instead of doing the enforcement on the iptables, it updates BPF map entries on each node.
 For more information, see the `Pull Request <https://github.com/cilium/cilium/pull/109>`__.

 TODO: describe benefits of BPF based load-balancer compared to kube-proxy